leela-zero/leela-zero/README.md

 - [ ] Faster GPU usage via supporting multiple GPU (not very urgent, we need to generate the data & network first and this can be done with multiple processes each bound to a GPU)

+# License

+The code is released under the GPLv3 or later, except for ThreadPool.h, which has a specific license mentioned in that file.